-Chewy, crispy peanut butter scotcheroos that are topped with a chocolate and butterscotch ganache.
+Chewy, crispy peanut butter scotcheroos recipe that are topped with a chocolate and butterscotch ganache.
 This easy recipe is the perfect no-bake treat!

 I’m a big fan of no-bake desserts.
 They are perfect for when you need to throw something together quickly.
 This scotcheroos recipe is a classic no-bake treat that everyone always loves!

-How to make scotcheroos
+How to Make Scotcheroos